slatedocs/slate/source/includes/_personnel.md

       "first_name": "Sandra",
       "last_name": "Smith",
       "email":"sandra.smith@email.com",
-      "line_manager_id": "66062",
+      "line_manager_id": "456",
-      "role_ids": ["17235", "17236"]
+      "role_ids": ["987", "765"]
     }
   }
 ```

 This endpoint allows you to create a personnel.
-Personnel are company specific, so the personnel will belong to the company that the API key belongs to.
+Personnel are division specific, so the personnel will belong to the division that the API key belongs to.
 You can set the first name, last name and email of the personnel through this endpoint.
 You can also assign the personnel a line manager using the ID of another personnel, and assign roles to the personnel using the IDs of roles that exist in the account.

 ### Request